Abby Wambach: Style of play

-Regarded as one of the greatest soccer players of all time, Wambach was known in particular for her goalscoring ability, and once was the most prolific player in international competitions in soccer history.
-Although she was not the quickest or most technically gifted forward, Wambach was known for her physical, effective, and direct style of play, as well as her excellent sense of space and positioning, which allowed her to get onto the end of long balls and crosses, as well as making passes to her teammates with back headers and backheels.
-Her height and physique allowed her to excel in the air, and she was renowned for her ability to score with her head, frequently producing goals from spectacular diving headers, and in rare occasions, from bicycle kicks.
-Although primarily a striker, Wambach was also known for her energy and outstanding work rate throughout her career, ranking all-time third in the national team's number of assists behind Mia Hamm and Kristine Lilly, often dropping into midfield to assist her teammates defensively and help start attacking plays; this enabled her to play anywhere along the front-line, and also to function as a playmaker in midfield on occasion, in her later career.
-In addition to her playing abilities, Wambach was praised for her determination, tenacity, and leadership.
+Wambach was known in particular for her goalscoring ability.
+Although she was not the quickest or most technically gifted forward, she was known for her physical, effective, and direct style of play, as well as her excellent sense of space and positioning, which allowed her to get onto the end of long balls and crosses, and to make passes with back headers and backheels.
+Her height and physique allowed her to excel in the air, and she was renowned for her ability to score with her head, frequently producing goals from diving headers.
+(Note: Attributed to multiple references:) Although primarily a striker, Wambach was also known for her energy and work rate, ranking third all-time on the national team for number of assists.
+She could play anywhere along the front line, and would often drop into the midfield to assist her teammates defensively and help start attacking plays.
+(Note: Attributed to multiple references:) Wambach has also been praised for her determination, tenacity, and leadership.